 Every year I struggle with wanting to make all sorts of neat things to feature on Simply Frugal.
-But the reality is, I have limited time with a two very busy little girls underfoot and other responsibilities to deal with.
+But the reality is, I have limited time with two very busy little girls underfoot and other responsibilities to deal with.
 So any project I do accomplish has to be simple and quick.
 Preferably something I can do in about an hour, including picture taking!

 All this to say, you don’t have to pack your schedule full of Christmas activities, baking, crafting and shopping in order to have a festive and memorable season.

 This is why I’m breaking down the steps to an organized Christmas by one task a week.
 It’s good to have direction and a plan in place!
 I know without a plan, I become quite scatterbrained! 😛 8 Weeks to a More Organized Christmas is about creating a more relaxed Christmas season with just the right amount of extra projects and activities.

 Here’s this week’s task:

 Order Christmas Cards